ProjectLadon/MOOS-pBBBLue/README.md

 ### Subscribed Variables
 * BBBL_MOTORS_ACTIVE (BINARY) -- If any of the motor channels are active, this process shall subscribe to this variable.
 If it true or missing, it will enable the motors; if it is false, it will disable all motors and leave them free spinning.
+* BBBL_MOTORS0_FREQUENCY (DOUBLE) -- If present, sets the frequency for the lower pair of motor channels.
+Values in Hertz.
+* BBBL_MOTORS1_FREQUENCY (DOUBLE) -- If present, sets the frequency for the upper pair of motor channels.
+Values in Hertz.

 ### Command Schema
 Each motor has three possible states -- a direction/duty cycle command ranging from -1.0 to 1.0, free spinning, or braking.
 The command must conform to the following schema: